-Many foods are rich in potassium, including scallops, potatoes, figs, bananas, prune juice, orange juice, and squash.
+Many foods are rich in potassium, including bananas, orange juice, spinach, and potatoes.
 A balanced diet has enough potassium for the body's needs.
 But if your potassium levels get low, it can take some time for your body to start holding on to potassium.
 In the meantime, potassium is still passed in the urine, so you may end up with very low levels of potassium in your body, which can be dangerous.

 A potassium level that is too high or too low can be serious.
 Abnormal potassium levels may cause symptoms such as muscle cramps or weakness, nausea, diarrhea, frequent urination, dehydration, low blood pressure, confusion, irritability, paralysis, and changes in heart rhythm.

 A blood test to check potassium is done to:

 - Check levels in people being treated with medicines such as diuretics and for people having kidney dialysis.

 - Check to see whether treatment for too low or too high potassium levels is working.

 - Check people with high blood pressure who may have a problem with their kidneys or adrenal glands.

 - Check the effects of extra nutrition (total parenteral nutrition [TPN]) on potassium levels.

 - Check to see whether certain cancer treatments are causing too many cells to be destroyed (cell lysis).
 Cell lysis syndrome causes very high levels of some electrolytes, including potassium.